custom-cards/spotify-card/README.md

 ***New from version 1.6***
 Add device as a parameter (thanks Maxence Dunnewind @maxenced).

+**New from version 1.8**
+Removed need for custom sensor from [My Spotify Chromecast custom component](https://github.com/fondberg/spotcast).
+Fixed the reauth problem and added support for stopping pollimg Spotify APIs when the browser tab is hidden.
+Added transfer playback support and fixed a lot of bugs (amongst others security issues with dependencies).

 ![Screenshot](/spotify-card-highlight.png)

 ### Requirements
 This should now work in all newer major browsers.
-If it does't work for you please provide detailed reports in an issue ticket.
+If it does not work for you please provide detailed reports in an issue ticket.

 ### Installation
 Create a new app at [Spotify developer console](https://developer.spotify.com/my-applications/#!/applications)